 Upside Down Brown Sugar Banana Coconut Bread

 Recently I wanted to do something different with the recipe so I added a cup of unsweetened coconut flakes to the batter.
-Then added a brown sugar and butter mixture to the bottom of the pan, topped with sliced bananas, then followed by batter.
-I baked that to golden perfection, flipped and it was amazing.
+Then I added a brown sugar and butter mixture to the bottom of the pan, topped it with sliced bananas, followed by the batter.
+I baked that to golden perfection, flipped and it was amazing!
+See the notes section of the recipe card for detailed instructions.

 Banana Walnut Bread (with Dairy Free & Gluten Free Options)